Keycapsss/puchi-ble/README.md

 - __Note that a few keyboards have RAW and VCC pins connected together (namely Helix and Gherkin), and will kill the controller__ (RAW pin is for the charger only).
 You may just not solder RAW pin to the keyboard as a workaround.

 > I don't offer LiPo batteries in the shop, because of the German strict law.

+## Bootloader

+A customized [Adafruit nRF52 Bootloader](https://github.com/adafruit/Adafruit_nRF52_Bootloader/releases) is flashed on the Puchi-BLE.

+[Here](https://gist.github.com/joric/7226eda8d5fdba44bc64d4520825a11d) you can find the changes from the original Adafruit nRF52 Bootloader.

+The Bootloader binary already contain the Bluetooth stack (a.k.a SoftDevice).

+### How to enter the bootloader mode

+Press RESET (short RST with GND) twice within 500ms.
+The blue led will start slowly dimming and a Mass Storage (NRF52BOOT) should appear in your file explorer.

 ## Pinout